 A short distance from Mill Creek is Armida Winery.
 This winery wins the award for the best view.
 The winery’s picnic area and tasting room overlook the valley below.
-The tasting room is a geodesic dome and is spacious, with very large windows that present a fantastic setting for wine tasting.
+The tasting room is a geodesic dome and is spacious, with huge windows that present a fantastic setting for wine tasting.
 If you’re a Zinfandel lover, Armida makes some outstanding ones.
 In 2006 the winery began producing an estate Zinfandel/Petite Sirah blend named Il Campo.
 The Zin and Petite Syrah are harvested together and co-fermented.
 Try it.

 The Bacigalupi Vineyards tasting room opened in June 2011.
 The tasting room is amidst a set of oak trees set back from Westside Road.
 It is a lovely setting.
 The Bacigalupi Family sells 90% of the grapes to various wineries and uses 10% for the Bacigalupi label.
 The Bacigalupi signature wine is Pinot Noir, but they also produce a Chardonnay, Zinfandel, and Petite Sirah.
 One of the neat things to do here is to take a walk up to the oldest and most famous Chardonnay vineyard in Sonoma County.
 These vines are the Wente Clone and planted in 1964.
 These Chardonnay vines were in the Chateau Montelena Chardonnay wine that took first place honors in the famous “Judgment of Paris.” in 1976.

 Traveling from Healdsburg on Westside Road, on the right, your eye will catch the beautiful rolling vineyards and the spectacular MacRostie Estate House tasting room.
 Upon arrival, guests receive a glass of wine.
 What a treat!
 Tasting is sit down fashion either inside or out on the terrace.
 Visitors usually get two wine glasses to enjoy and compare two different Chardonnay wines and two Pinot Noir wines.
 It is a great way to educate your palate and discover the subtle differences in two wines.
 Veteran winemaker Steve MacRostie brings a new style of wine tasting to Westside Road.